AntonEi/Skier-s-Guide/README.md

 ![footer](assets/images/footer.png)

 ### Features Left to Implement
-  - Burger button for the mobile nav bar.
+- Hover on the gear page

 ## Testing